Father of the House: Australia

 The titles "Father of the House" and "Father of the Senate" are sometimes used to refer to the members of each chamber of the Parliament of Australia with the longest continuous service.
-The current Father of the House is Bob Katter (MP since 1993) and the current Mother of the Senate is Penny Wong (senator since 2002).
+The current Father of the House is Bob Katter (MP since 1993; born 1945) and the current Mother of the Senate is Penny Wong (senator since 2002; born 1968).

 According to House of Representatives Practice, the title Father of the House is a "completely informal designation" with "no functions attached to it".
 The equivalent publication for the Senate, Odgers' Australian Senate Practice, describes the title Father of the Senate as "now seldom referred to or used".
 It also notes that "as no woman senator has ever been in this situation, it is not clear what the title would be in that circumstance".

 Canada

 The longest-serving member of the House of Commons who is not a cabinet minister is known as the Dean of the House, and presides over the election of the Speaker at the beginning of each Parliament.
 The current Dean of the House is Bloc Québécois MP Louis Plamondon, who was first elected to the Commons as a member of the Progressive Conservative Party in 1984 and serving as the Dean of the House since 2008.